 How can I help an autistic child to learn?

-As a professional, it’s important to understand that each autistic child has unique needs and learning styles.
+As a professional, it’s essential to understand that each autistic child has unique needs and learning styles.
 However, some general strategies can be effective in supporting their learning.

 - 1. Create a structured and predictable environment: Autistic children often struggle with changes in routine or unexpected events.
 By creating a structured and predictable environment, you can help them feel more comfortable and in control.
 Use visual schedules, checklists, and calendars to help them understand what to expect throughout the day.